MaxLogic/maxEventNexus/TASKS.md

 - Clarify how Main delivery degrades under different TmaxMainThreadPolicy modes once T-1003 is implemented, and update examples to use the current scheduling adapters.
 - Ensure migration notes (MIGRATION.md) clearly map iPub/NX Horizon concepts to the actual EventNexus APIs as implemented.

-### T-1026 Add metrics callback and GetTotals tests
-Summary: Add tests around maxSetMetricCallback and ImaxBusMetrics.GetTotals to validate metrics aggregation.

-Details:
-- Spec: spec.md §11.1, §11.2.
-- Add tests that install a metric callback, perform posts across typed, named, and GUID topics, and verify that the callback sees consistent TmaxTopicStats snapshots.
-- Add tests for GetTotals aggregating across all topics and verifying PostsTotal/DeliveredTotal/DroppedTotal/ExceptionsTotal and queue depth fields.
-- Ensure tests remain cheap to run and do not introduce background timers.

 ### T-1027 Clarify/default queue policy categories
 Summary: Capture the queue-category preset strategy and override hooks so behavior stays transparent.